 - (I) A full skills instructor may develop, implement, and evaluate a skills training program.
-In order to begin serving or to serve as a full skills instructor, a person must have satisfied the three (3) minimum qualifications listed in the following paragraph (II). - (II) Minimum qualifications for a full skills instructor. - (A) Successful completion of the relevant approved skills instructor training program (See Rule 1, Definitions.); and - (B) Successful completion of an approved forty (40) hour instruction methodology training program or possession of a Colorado Career and Technical Education Credential; and - (C) Completion of a minimum of eighty (80) hours of instructional experience as an assistant skills instructor at a Colorado P.O.S.T. approved academy in the corresponding skills training program: arrest control, law enforcement driving, or firearms.
+In order to begin serving or to serve as a full skills instructor, a person must have satisfied the three (3) minimum qualifications listed in the following paragraph (II). - (II) Minimum qualifications for a full skills instructor. - (A) Successful completion of the relevant approved skills instructor training program (See Rule 1, Definitions); and - (B) Successful completion of an approved forty (40) hour instruction methodology training program; and - (C) Completion of a minimum of eighty (80) hours of instructional experience as an assistant skills instructor at a Colorado POST approved academy in the corresponding skills training program: arrest control, law enforcement driving, or firearms.
 For arrest control training, the eighty (80) hours may be completed in any recognized discipline(s) for arrest control training in which the instructor has completed the relevant approved skills instructor training program.
-For firearms training, the eighty (80) hours as an assistant skills instructor shall be completed within the previous five (5) years prior to application. - (III) Approval of full skills instructors. - (A) All new full skills instructors must be approved by the Board in consultation with the corresponding subject matter expert committee(s) for arrest control, law enforcement driving or firearms prior to serving as a full skills instructor. - (B) To apply for approval as a full skills instructor, either the academy director or the full skills instructor applicant, if the applicant has no current academy
+For firearms training, the eighty (80) hours as an assistant skills instructor shall be completed within the previous five (5) years prior to application.

+(III) Approval of full skills instructors.

+- (A) All new full skills instructors must be approved by the Board in consultation with the corresponding subject matter expert committee(s) for arrest control, law enforcement driving or firearms prior to serving as a full skills instructor. - (B) To apply for approval as a full skills instructor, either the academy director or the full skills instructor applicant, if the applicant has no current academy affiliation, may submit the appropriate documentation to POST to substantiate that the minimum qualifications have been satisfied.

-- affiliation, may submit the appropriate documentation to P.O.S.T. to substantiate that the minimum qualifications have been satisfied. - (C) A written statement from the director of the academy where the applicant served as an assistant skills instructor is acceptable documentation as it applies to the eighty (80) hour requirement.
-The statement must include the applicant's full name, the dates that the applicant instructed and number of hours on each of those dates showing the applicant's instructional experience. - (D) Instructional experience completed at other than a Colorado P.O.S.T. approved academy may be considered as part of the eighty (80) hour requirement.
-However, the full skills instructor applicant must request a variance in accordance with P.O.S.T.
-Rule 7, Variances, and the applicant may be required to appear in person before the appropriate subject matter expert committee to demonstrate skills instructional proficiency. - (E) The completed documents received at P.O.S.T. will be reviewed by P.O.S.T. in consultation with the appropriate subject matter expert committee during the committee's next regularly scheduled meeting. - (F) P.O.S.T. will provide written notification to the academy director or the full skills instructor applicant who submitted the documents as to whether the applicant was approved or denied approval as a full skills instructor.
+- (C) A written statement from the director of the academy where the applicant served as an assistant skills instructor is acceptable documentation as it applies to the eighty (80) hour requirement.
+The statement must include the applicant's full name, the dates that the applicant instructed and number of hours on each of those dates showing the applicant's instructional experience. - (D) Instructional experience completed at other than a Colorado POST approved academy may be considered as part of the eighty (80) hour requirement.
+However, the full skills instructor applicant must request a variance in accordance with POST Rule 7, Variances, and the applicant may be required to appear in person before the appropriate subject matter expert committee to demonstrate skills instructional proficiency. - (E) The completed documents received at POST will be reviewed by POST in consultation with the appropriate subject matter expert committee during the committee's next regularly scheduled meeting. - (F) POST will provide written notification to the academy director or the full skills instructor applicant who submitted the documents as to whether the applicant was approved or denied approval as a full skills instructor.